sbesada/java.math.expression.parser/README.md

                                                                                 |   1   |     |   *   |
                                                                                 ---------     ---------

  It is even faster than them.
 This library is 10 times faster and it is tested using matlab.
-This library in python has 1600 downloads in the first 3 months.

 Here you can see an example: